-- The facility has 52 DNFs designed to achieve effluent nitrogen concentrations at or below 3 milligrams per liter (mg/l) total nitrogen. - The Back River WWTP was experiencing problems with the DNFs due to excess solids. - The solids concentration going into the filters have been reduced since March 2022. - Control system problems due to electrical issues caused some of the filter quads to not function as designed. - ProStart, a private contractor hired by DPW to operate the DNF system, has temporarily corrected the problem by connecting a portable power supply that will be used until the electrical components are repaired and connected. - MES has performed an evaluation of malfunctioning level transducers and control units, and there are plans for more comprehensive evaluations of the DNF system once needs are confirmed. - Once completed, the filters can be backwashed frequently to remove solids. - The issue of a permanent power supply to the DNF system has been resolved. - DPW indicates that as of September 6, 2022, 51 of 52 filters are in, or available for, service. - The remaining filter will be placed into service when repairs are completed.
+- The facility has 52 DNFs designed to achieve effluent nitrogen concentrations at or below 3 milligrams per liter (mg/l) total nitrogen. - Back River was experiencing problems with the DNFs due to excess solids. - o The solids concentration going into the filters have been reduced since March 2022. - Previously, there were control system problems due to electrical issues, which caused some of the filter quads to not function as designed. - ProStart, a private contractor hired by DPW to operate the DNF system, has corrected the problem and the electrical components have been repaired and connected. - MES has performed an evaluation of malfunctioning level transducers and control units, and there are plans for more comprehensive evaluations of the DNF system once needs are confirmed. - Once completed, the filters can be backwashed frequently to remove solids. - The issue of a permanent power supply to the DNF system has been resolved. - DPW indicates that as of September 6, 2022, 51 of 52 filters are in, or available for, service.

+• The remaining filter will be placed into service when repairs are completed.